-Greenhouses are relatively simple and light structures that are often used in agricultural developments to protect plants from extreme weather conditions, especially during winter season.
+Greenhouse structures are relatively simple and light structures that are often used in agricultural developments to protect plants from extreme weather conditions, especially during winter season.
 The selected material is usually steel or aluminum.
+In this tutorial, we will show you how to model a greenhouse structure using SkyCiv structural analysis software.

 A greenhouse typically consists of horizontal purlins, primary beams, vertical posts and eventually bracing systems.
 The purlins are used to distribute the vertical loads as well as the upward and inward wind loads acting on the roof to the primary beams.
 For this reason moment connections are typically used to connect purlins and primary beams.
 The primary beams transfer the vertical and lateral loads to the vertical posts, which act in a similar way as columns in buildings.
 The posts should be able to transfer the loads to the ground without buckling.
 In cases of relatively large greenhouses for the stability of the structure as a whole and in order to limit the lateral displacements, bracing systems are often used, composed of truss members (usually in the form of X).